hpc2n/gpu-course/hands-ons/1.basics/1.threads/README.md

     thread indexes `(0,0) - (3,1)` and the thread block indexes `(0,0) - (1,2)`
     are printed.

- 7. Comment out the `cudaDeviceSynchronize()` call.
+ 7. Please pay close attention to this last step.
+Comment out the `cudaDeviceSynchronize()` function call.
 What happens?
 Why?